awsdocs/amazon-appstream2-developer-guide/doc_source/active-directory-directory-setup.md

 **To create an image for launching domain\-joined fleets**

-1. Follow the procedures in [Tutorial: Create a Custom Image](tutorial-image-builder.md)\.
+1. Follow the procedures in [Tutorial: Create a Custom AppStream 2\.0 Image](tutorial-image-builder.md)\.

 1. For the base image selection step, use an AWS base image released on or after July 24, 2017\.
-For a current list of released AWS images, see [Amazon AppStream 2\.0 Windows Image Version History](base-image-version-history.md)\.
+For a current list of released AWS images, see [AppStream 2\.0 Base Image Version History](base-image-version-history.md)\.

 1. For **Step 3: Configure Network**, select a VPC and subnets with network connectivity to your Active Directory environment\.
 Select the security groups that are set up to allow access to your directory through your VPC subnets\.